 Founded in 1947 Freies Geistesleben works in close cooperation with the Rudolf Steiner (Waldorf) Schools and is the major publisher world wide of literature on Steiner education and Anthroposophy.
 A spiritual understanding of human development provides the major impetus for picture books, biographical narratives, fiction and non-fiction.

 Myths, legends, and folk tales play a major role in our children’s publications.
 Their imaginative language gives archetypal expression to human development in which environment children can grow healthily to meet the world.
 So books have ranged from classical legends, such as those of ancient India or Greece, to German and other European folk tales.
-Emphasis is also given to imaginative historical fiction and fantasy literature through the publication of books by Rodney Bennett, Peter Carter, Tonke Dragt, Dagmar Fink, Alan Garner, Mordicai Gerstein, Frances Hardinge, Iain Lawrence, Christiane Lesch, Kate Milford, Benjamin J. Myers, Inge Ott, Bettina Stietencron, Jakob Streit, Rosemary Sutcliff and Ruth White.
+Emphasis is also given to imaginative historical fiction and fantasy literature through the publication of books by Rodney Bennett, Peter Carter, Tonke Dragt, Dagmar Fink, Alan Garner, Mordicai Gerstein, Ben Guterson, Frances Hardinge, Iain Lawrence, Christiane Lesch, Kate Milford, Benjamin J. Myers, Inge Ott, Bettina Stietencron, Jakob Streit, Rosemary Sutcliff and Ruth White.

 Our books have been translated into Chinese, Danish, Dutch, English, French, Italian, Japanese, Norwegian, Portugese, Russian, Slovenian, Spanish and Swedish.
 Paperback editions have been published by dtv, Arena, Beltz & Gelberg and Fischer Taschenbuch.